 Anandamide, THC and CBD – how do they interact?

-When someone ingests marijuana, the psychoactive compound THC is essentially mimicking the world that would otherwise be done by anandamide.
+When someone ingests cannabis, the psychoactive compound THC is essentially mimicking the world that would otherwise be done by anandamide.

 The difference here is that THC has a much longer half-life in the body than anandamide, which we mentioned earlier as breaking down quickly.
 For those whose bodies don’t produce anandamide in large quantities, the presence of THC and the effective stimulation of its receptor could be a welcomed change.